abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 ### Download the Source Code

-This tutorials has multiple versions based on your **UI** and **Database** preferences.
+This tutorial has multiple versions based on your **UI** and **Database** preferences.
 We've prepared a few combinations of the source code to be downloaded:

 * [MVC (Razor Pages) UI with EF Core](https://abp.io/Account/Login?returnUrl=/api/download/samples/bookstore-Mvc-EfCore)
 * [Blazor UI with EF Core](https://abp.io/Account/Login?returnUrl=/api/download/samples/bookstore-Blazor-EfCore)